balderasdiana/karlie-kloss/README.md

  ## Why did I build this?
  > This is a page dedicated to a woman who is changing the world for the better especially for females.
 Also, to inspire young girls to apply and learn how to code in the summer!

+ ## Learn more about Kode With Klossy
+ > www.kodewithklossy.com